 - I intentionally kept these bites not too sweet so they're healthy to eat every day.
 You can always add more dates if you want a sweeter bite--or roll in coconut sugar and cinnamon before dredging.

-- If you don't have pumpkin pie spice, sub 1 tsp cinnamon, 1/4 tsp allspice and 1/4 tsp nutmeg.
+- If you don't have pumpkin pie spice, sub 1 teaspoon cinnamon, ¼ teaspoon allspice and ¼ teaspoon nutmeg.

 - METHOD 2: Line an 8 x 8 pan with parchment paper longer than the pan (for easy removal).
 Spoon mixture into the pan, spread evenly with the back of a wooden spoon.
 Cover with parchment paper and press down gently to even out the mixture.
 Allow to rest for 15 minutes in the refrigerator.
 Using the ends of the parchment paper, lift the chilled mixture out in one piece.
 Place on a cutting board and slice into 16 or 20 pieces.
 Either top with coconut and enjoy as bars, or roll each piece into a round ball.